DeliaBarron/Kubernetes-Learning/docs/Linux Found/06-API_OBJECTS.md

 **To communicate to the DaemonSets Pods**

-- By using a `ClusterIP` service which allows to select pods through **label selector** and use the service to reach a daeomn on a random node.
+- By using a `ClusterIP` service which allows to select pods through **label selector** and use the service to reach a daemon on a random node.
 (No way to reach specific node)

 - DNS: Create a `headless service` and using the endpoints resource or retrieve multiple A records from DNS.